 - Allegations Against Registered Childminders

-These procedures for managing allegations against people who work with children are overarching inter-agency procedures and should be consulted in conjunction with each individual agency's own policies and guidance.
+These procedures for managing allegations against people who work with children are overarching inter-agency procedures and should be used in conjunction with each individual agency's own policies and guidance.

-This procedure and guidance applies whenever it is alleged that a person who works with children has, in any connection with her/his employment or voluntary activity:
+This procedure applies whenever it is alleged that a person who works with children has, in any connection with her/his employment or voluntary activity:

 - Behaved in a way that has or may have harmed a child;